liqvidjs/liqvidjs.org/docs/guide/animation.md

 title: Animation
 ---

-Animation in Liqvid works much the same way as in normal web applications: you adjust attributes or CSS properties inside an animation loop.
+Animation in Liqvid works much the same way as in normal web applications, just synced up to a player.
+Classically, this means adjusting attributes or CSS properties inside an animation loop.
 We also support the newer Web Animations API.

 ## Web Animations API